Elephants and lighthouse

 The lighthouse was established in 1828 and closed in 1984.
 The ligthouse master's house is from 1938, his assistant's house from 1957-58.
 There is an annex, machinery shed and boathouse.
 Tungenes Lighthouse is protected and restored to its 1930s appearance.

 Heading back to Stavanger city center

 After spending some time at the lighthouse, we heading south again.
 The track from the lighthouse start on asphalt and continue on gravel roads.
 On our way back to Stavanger city center we will pass by oil industry areas and typical Norwegian houses and surroundings.
 The track runs right by the sea, and perhaps we see some cruise ships coming to Stavanger or leave the city for new adventures?

+Everything has an end, also this long day biking.
 Of course we will finish this trip in old Stavanger.